 BOOKING A TOUR AND HOW TO CHOOSE WHICH TOUR COMPANY

-There are 98 tour companies currently offering tours of the Kokoda Track but only two who are locally owned.
+There are 98 tour companies currently offering tours of the Kokoda Track but only two are locally owned.
 That’s important to know.
-We did our trek with Buna Trekkers, which was formed by a group of determined local guides, who had for years worked for Australian tour companies.
+We did our trek with Buna Treks & Tours, which was formed by a group of determined local guides, who had for years worked for Australian tour companies.
 Learning plenty over several decades, they set up their own tour company and are now offering one of the most authentic experiences on the trail from locals, by locals for you.

-Florence and Watson from Buna Trekkers met us the night before our trek in Port Moresby and joined us for dinner.
-They checked all our gear and answered any questions we had about what we need, what to expect and how the whole experience would work.
+Florence and Watson from Buna Treks & Tours met us the night before our trek in Port Moresby and joined us for dinner.
+They checked all our gear and answered any questions we had about what we needed, what to expect, and how the whole experience would work.

 This was important because once you are out there, you have no electricity or internet so you need to be well-prepared.
 The team is from the town of Buna, which is the town near the airport at the end of the trail.
 They are all local, hard-working guys and even a few of the ladies guide the trek including Florence (don’t underestimate her, I think she’s the strongest of them all!)

-Buna Trekkers offer a point of difference in that the guys love the trail.
-They hiked with two guitars, traditional drums, traditional outfits and shared with us traditional dances and performances as well as constantly creating good vibes with tunes on their guitars.
+Buna Treks & Tours offer a point of difference in that the guys love the trail.
+They hiked with two guitars, traditional drums, and traditional outfits and shared with us traditional dances and performances as well as constantly creating good vibes with tunes on their guitars.
 Imagine hiking up 1000m+ of incline on a muddy track while playing the guitar.

-I can’t thank the team enough from Buna Trekkers for such an incredible experience.
-We loved all you guys and I truly hope you guys will choose local and get to know the team during your eight days in the jungle.
+I can’t thank the team enough from Buna Treks & Tours for such an incredible experience.
+We loved all of you guys and I truly hope you guys will choose local and get to know the team during your eight days in the jungle.

-I’ll leave the link here to the booking page on their website so you can check the rates, details, and information about the team: Buna Trekkers Website
+I’ll leave the link here to the booking page on their website so you can check the rates, details, and information about the team: Buna Treks & Tours Website

-If you want to contact Florence and the team directly to make an enquiry or ask some questions you can reach them via email or phone.
+If you want to contact Florence and the team directly to make an inquiry or ask some questions you can reach them via email or phone.

 Phone number: +675 7690 0412